ssb22/indexer/README.md

 1. Full audio with basic Navigation Control Centre only: this requires a list of MP3 or WAV files for the audio, one per section, and the title of each section can be placed either in a separate text file or in the filename of the audio file.

 2. Full audio with full text: this requires MP3 or WAV files for the audio, corresponding XHTML files for the text, and corresponding JSON files for the timing synchronisation.
-Each JSON file is expected to contain a list called `"markers"` whose items contain `"id"` (or `"paragraphId"` or anything else ending id) and `"time"` (or `"startTime"` or anything else ending time), which can be in seconds, minutes:seconds or hours:minutes:seconds (fractions of a second are allowed in each case).
-The IDs in these JSON files should have corresponding attributes in the XHTML, by default data-pid but this can be changed with an option.
+Each JSON file is expected to contain a list called `"markers"` whose items contain `"id"` (or `"paragraphId"` or anything else ending `id`) and `"time"` (or `"startTime"` or anything else ending `time`), which can be in seconds, minutes:seconds or hours:minutes:seconds (fractions of a second are allowed in each case).
+The IDs in these JSON files should have corresponding attributes in the XHTML, by default `data-pid` but this can be changed with an option.

 3. Text with no audio: this requires just XHTML files, and extracts all text with a specified attribute (`data-pid` by default)

-4. Text with some audio: this is a combination of the above two methods, and you'll need to specify `skip` in the JSON file list for the chapters that do not yet have recorded audio
+4. Text with some audio: this is a combination of the above two methods, and you’ll need to specify `skip` in the JSON file list for the chapters that do not yet have recorded audio

-All files are placed on the command line (or in parameters if you're using Anemone as a module), and Anemone assumes the correspondences are ordered.
+All files are placed on the command line (or in parameters if you’re using Anemone as a module), and Anemone assumes the correspondences are ordered.
 So for example if MP3, HTML and JSON files are given, Anemone assumes the first-listed MP3 file corresponds with the first-listed HTML file and the first-listed JSON file, and so on for the second, third, etc.  With most sensible file naming schemes, you should be able to use shell wildcards like `*` when passing the files to Anemone.
 You may also set the name of an output file ending `zip`; the suffix `_daisy.zip` is common.
 The title, publisher, language etc of the book should be set via options: run the program with `--help` to see all.

-The daisy anemone is a sea creature on the rocky Western shores of Britain and Ireland; the Dorset Wildlife Trust says it's "usually found in deep pools or hiding in holes or crevices, or buried in the sediment with only tentacles displayed".
+The daisy anemone is a sea creature on the rocky Western shores of Britain and Ireland; the Dorset Wildlife Trust says it’s “usually found in deep pools or hiding in holes or crevices, or buried in the sediment with only tentacles displayed”.
 Similarly this script has no interactive user interface; it hides away on the command line, or as a library module for your Python program.

 ### Behaviour of DAISY readers in 2024